adamyg/libappupdater/README.md

 # libappupdater

-<p align="center">Windows application updater library, similar to Sparkle and WinSparke.
+<p align="center">Windows application updater library, similar to Sparkle and WinSparkle.
 The library checks for updates from a remote server or file-system, which inturn notifies the user of your apps' update and prompts an optional installation.
 This process can be executed periodically within your application with limited user interaction.</p>

 <p align="center">It is a win32 native stand-alone library without any non-system external dependencies, permitting both GUI and console interaction.<p>
 <p align="center">Due to minimal external dependencies supports MSVC 2008+ and OpenWatcom and run on Windows XP or greater.
 Other toolchains should be possible with minimal effort.</p>

+### Graphic Interface

 ![Prompt Dialog](art/Prompt_Example.png)

 ![Install Dialog](art/Install_Example.png)

+### Console Interface

 ![Console Interface](art/Console_Example.png)